Abhishekmohan7171/Abhishekmohan7171/README.md

 ## About Me
 - 🔭 I’m currently working on Angular
-- 🌱 I’m currently learning React JS and Power BI
+- 🌱 I’m currently learning React JS , Power BI and Ionic
 - 👯 I’m looking to collaborate on interesting projects
 - 💬 Ask me about Angular, Node, JavaScript, Python, Firebase, and Figma
 - 📫 How to reach me: abhishekmohan7171@gmail.com